§ Verifiable Trust v2 Specification

 Essential Credential Schemas are the Verifiable Trust basic needed schemas for enabling a minimum trust resolution in Services and User Agents by answering these questions:

-Essential Credential Schemas (ECS) are created and linked to a Trust Registry in a VPR.
+Ecosystems can create Essential Credential Schemas (ECS) by creating a Trust Registry in a VPR.
 There are 4 kinds of ECS:

-A Trust Registry creates itself in a VPR by creating a TrustRegistry entry tr.
-For this Trust Registry to qualify for being used for trust resolution in VSs and VUAs, it MUST provide, associated to the TrustRegistry entry tr, all 4 CredentialSchema entries, with a respective json_schema attribute defined as follows in [ECS-SERVICE], [ECS-ORG], [ECS-PERSON], [ECS-USER-AGENT].
+An Ecosystem creates its Trust Registry in a VPR by creating a TrustRegistry entry tr.
+For this Trust Registry to qualify for being used for trust resolution in VSs and VUAs, it MUST provide, associated to the TrustRegistry entry tr, at least one CredentialSchema entry, with a respective json_schema attribute defined as follows in [ECS-SERVICE], [ECS-ORG], [ECS-PERSON], [ECS-UA].

 § [ECS-SERVICE] Service Credential Json Schema